jazzband/django-oauth-toolkit/docs/advanced_topics.rst

 ================

-You may want to override whole views from Django OAuth Toolkit, for instance if you want to change the login view for unregistred users depending on some query params.
+You may want to override whole views from Django OAuth Toolkit, for instance if you want to change the login view for unregistered users depending on some query params.

 In order to do that, you need to write a custom urlpatterns